cloudteam2016/kubernetes.github.io/docs/tutorials/stateful-application/basic-stateful-set.md

 This tutorial assumes that your cluster is configured to dynamically provision PersistentVolumes.
-If your cluster is not configured to do so, you will have to manually provision five 1 GiB volumes prior to starting this tutorial.
+If your cluster is not configured to do so, you will have to manually provide five 1 GiB volumes prior to start this tutorial.
 {% endcapture %}